In the studio working on a new body of work. Slowly but surely.

 Bryce Hammond Visual Artist

-My work documents evidence of human interactions in man-made environments through first-hand observation of transient poverty culture.
+My work documents evidence of human interactions in man-made environments through first-hand observation.
 This data is compiled to pollinate and present diverse techniques of expression including participatory installation, voyeuristic sound and documentation through paintings and other art objects.

 At its origin, the new body of work entitled Structure was intended to be an objective exploration into the elemental design similarities between present-day temporary trailer homes and historically-enduring Gothic Cathedrals.
 Physical structure then led to more metaphorical content of human interaction inside transient trailer communities.
 The temporary structures are tethered to or housed within the permanent edifice.
 So now, you see the recent paintings...